JorgeVladGarcia/DScourseS18_FinalProject/README.md

 author <- author[-c(1:21)] # get rid of first 21 rows
 author <- author[author!=""] # drop empty observations
 ```
-Then we proceed to extract the ID associated with the authors' profiles within the IDEAS data base, and get rid of the empty cells in order to clean the information:
+Then, we proceed to extract the ID associated with the authors' profiles within the IDEAS data base, and get rid of the empty cells in order to clean the information.
+Again, the IDs cannot be extracted as text, but as html attributes, therefore we use a slightly different code:
 ```
 id <- html_attr(author1, "name")
 id <- na.omit(id) # get rid of empty cells
 ```
-Again, we use the CSS selector to click on citations data from the website, which will return the following node "td~ td+ td".
-The pipe operator simply indicates the different commands that we are performing on the node, so we can only get data on the number of citations.
+Again, we use the CSS selector to click on the citations information from the website, which will return the following node "td~ td+ td".
+The pipe operator simply indicates tha different commands that we are performing on the node, so we can easily get the number of citations.
 The second line of code will drop the first 35 rows that have no relevant information:
 ```
 citations <- website2 %>% html_nodes("td~ td+ td") %>% html_text(trim=TRUE)
 citations <- citations[-c(1:35)] # drop first 35 rows with irrelevant information
 ```
 In a similar fashion, we extract data on the institution of affiliation by inputing the node "p" in the same code.
-We name this vactor" "affiliation."
+We name this vector "affiliation."
 To clean this data, we drop rows on top and at the bottom because they have no information.
 However, affiliation data is really messy but we will clean this later on:
 ```
 affiliation <- website2 %>% html_nodes("p") %>% html_text(trim=TRUE)
 affiliation <- affiliation[-c(1:3)] # drop initial rows with no info affiliation <- affiliation[-c(2635:2659)] # drop last rows with no info
 ```
-We finally build the data set by bind the different columns with data on author, ID, citations, and affiliations and store it as a data frame.
-The
+We finally build the data set by binding the different columns with data on author, ID, citations, and affiliations and store it as a data frame.
 ```
 top5.citations <- cbind(author, id, citations, affiliation)
 top5.citations <- as.data.frame(top5.citations)
 ```
 We proceed to clead data on institution of affiliation, which is not formatted nicely.
-We will use the "str_split_fixed" function to separate data on the affiliation column by comma symbols, with a total of 10 splits that will correspond to the 1)Department, 2)University, 3)City, 4)State(country)secondinstitution, 5)City of second institution, 6)state of second university.
+We will use the "str_split_fixed" function again, to separate data on the affiliation column by comma symbols, with a total of 10 splits that will correspond to the 1)Department, 2)University, 3)City, 4)State(country)secondinstitution, 5)City of second institution, 6)state of second university, 7)second university, 8) second location, 9) second state/country.
 Then, we create new strings of variables out of the splits.
 We drop the initial "affiliation column."
 ```
 splits2 <- str_split_fixed(top5.citations$affiliation, ",",10)
 top5.citations$department<- splits2[,1]